tealeave/da-wei-lin-data/README.md

 ## About Da-Wei Lin

-Da-Wei Lin is a Tumor Biologist who harnesses the power of Data Science to navigate the modern research world.
-The lab is located in sunny California.
-If you're interested in collaborating or discussing research interests, you can reach out at [tealeave@gmail.com](mailto:tealeave@gmail.com).
+I'm a Tumor Biologist leveraging Data Science to advance contemporary research.
+Our laboratory is situated in the sun-kissed state of California.
+For collaboration or research discussions, please contact me at  [tealeave@gmail.com](mailto:tealeave@gmail.com).

 ## Selected Works